celery/celery/docs/userguide/configuration.rst

 .. note::

-    For the moment this only works with the AMQP, database, cache, and Redis backends.
+    For the moment this only works with the AMQP, database, cache, Couchbase, and Redis backends.

     When using the database backend, ``celery beat`` must be